-The economics-political science major requires a total of 57 points: 22 points in economics, 15 points in political science, 6 points in mathematics, 6 points in statistical methods, 4 points in a political science seminar, and 4 points in the interdisciplinary seminar as follows.
+The economics-political science major requires a total of 59 points: 22 points in economics, 17 points in political science, 6 points in mathematics, 6 points in statistical methods, 4 points in a political science seminar, and 4 points in the interdisciplinary seminar as follows.

-The political science courses are grouped into three areas, i.e. subfields: (1) American politics, (2) comparative politics, and (3) international relations.
+The political science courses are grouped into four areas, i.e. subfields: (1) American Politics, (2) Comparative Politics, (3) International Relations, and (4) Political Theory.
 For the political science part of the major, students are required to select one area as a major subfield and one as a minor subfield.
 The corresponding introductory courses in both subfields must be taken, plus two electives in the major subfield, and one in the minor subfield.

+Mathematics

+ECON GU4370 Political Economy

+ECON UN3213 Intermediate Macroeconomics

+ECON UN3211 Intermediate Microeconomics

 ECON UN1105 Principles of Economics

-ECON UN3211 Intermediate Microeconomics

-ECON UN3213 Intermediate Macroeconomics

-ECON GU4370 Political Economy

-Mathematics

-Select a mathematics seque ence

 Statistical Methods

 STAT UN1201 Calculus-Based Introduction to Statistics

-Select one of the following :
+Select one of the following:

 ECON UN3412 Introduction To Econometrics

-POLS GU4712 Analysis of Political Data

-Economics Electives
+POLS GU4712 PRINC OF QUANT POL RESEARCH 2

-Select two electives (6 point nts) at the 3000-level or above
+Select two electives (6 points) at the 3000-level or above

 Political Science Courses

 Students must choose a Primary Subfield and a Secondary Subfield to study.
 The subfields are as follows: American Politics (AP), Comparative Politics (CP), International Relations (IR), and Political Theory (PT).

-Primary Subfield: Minir must be the subfield's in num three courses, one of which troductory course.
+Primary Subfield: Minimum three courses, one of which must be the subfield's introductory course.

-Secondary Subfield: Mir must be the subfield's in nimum two courses, one of which ttroductory course.
+Secondary Subfield: Minimum two courses, one of which must be the subfield's introductory course.

-Seminars

-Students must take the foll owing two seminars:
+Students must take the following two seminars:

+ECPS GU4921 Seminar In Political Economy

-Students must take the following two seminars:ECPS GU4921Seminar In Political Economyand a Political Science Department seminar, in the student'sPrimary Subfield.
-Please select one of the following: \
+and a Political Science Department seminar, in the student's Primary Subfield.
+Please select one of the following:

 POLS UN3911 Seminar in Political Theory

 or POLS UN3912 Seminar in Political Theory

 POLS UN3921 Seminar in American Politics

 or POLS UN3922 Seminar in American Politics

-POLS UN3951 Seminar in Comparative Politics

-or POLS UN3952 Seminar in Comparative Politics

-POLS UN3961 International Politics Seminar

-or POLS UN3962 Seminar in International Politics
+POLS UN3951 Seminar in Comparative Politics or POLS UN3952 Seminar in Comparative Politics POLS UN3961 International Politics Seminar or POLS UN3962 INTERNATIONAL POLITICS SEMINAR

-• Students who wish to count toward the political science seminar requirement a course that is not in the above list of approved seminars must obtain permission from the political science Director of Undergraduate studies.
+Students who wish to count toward the political science seminar requirement a course that is not in the above list of approved seminars must obtain permission from the political science Director of Undergraduate studies.
 Barnard colloquia can count for seminar credit only with the written permission of the Director of Undergraduate Studies.
 Note that admission to Barnard colloquia is by application to the Barnard political science department only.